The Elite (professional wrestling)

-Cody would eventually leave the group to focus on his own Nightmare Family stable, as would Page following a falling out with Omega and the Bucks.
+Cody Rhodes would eventually leave the group to focus on his own Nightmare Family stable; Page would also leave following a falling out with Omega and the Bucks.
 In December 2020, Don Callis, an executive vice president of Impact Wrestling, came to AEW as a guest of Omega and aided him in winning the AEW World Championship.
 Omega then began making appearances in Impact Wrestling alongside Callis, eventually winning the Impact World Championship, and reestablished ties with past Bullet Club teammates and Impact wrestlers Doc Gallows and Karl Anderson.
 Omega would claim to have "reformed the old Bullet Club", and once the group merged with the trio of remaining Elite members, Callis would take credit for "reforming" The Elite, which he called a "new Elite" and later dub "The Super Elite".
-Following the dissolution of AEW and Impact's partnership, Callis remained with The Elite while Gallows and Anderson quietly left, and were replaced in the group by Adam Cole, Bobby Fish, and Kyle O'Reilly, who all left in August 2022.
+Following the dissolution of AEW and Impact's partnership, Callis remained with The Elite while Luke Gallows and Karl Anderson quietly left, and were replaced in the group by Adam Cole, Bobby Fish, and Kyle O'Reilly, who all left in August 2022.
 Throughout this time, The Elite would collectively win the AEW World Tag Team Championship three times, once by Omega with Page and a record-setting two-times by The Young Bucks.
 The Elite would also become the inaugural AEW World Trios Champions in September 2022.
+Due to a common feud with the Blackpool Combat Club, Page rejoined the stable in May 2023.
+In July 2023, Kota Ibushi would re-join the group at Blood and Guts.
+In March 2024, Omega was fired and Page was suspended by the Bucks from the group, with Kazuchika Okada also joining the group at the same time.
+In April 2024, Jack Perry joined the group.
+In June 2025, Okada left the group to join the Don Callis Family.
+In September 2025, Perry left the group.